Dr. C.C. and Mabel L. Criss Library: History

 In 1976, UNO built a Brutalist structure to house the library renamed in honor of Mutual of Omaha's founder, Dr. C.C.
 Criss and his wife, Mabel.
 Thirty years later an expansion of the original building was undertaken by the UNO campus.
 The Dr. Guinter Kahn Addition, completed in 2006, extended the north facade of the library building and added study areas and the Criss Library Cafe.
-The total renovation of the original 1976 Library building during 2008–2009, provided more flexible gathering and research spaces for the university community.
+The total renovation of the original 1976 Library building during 2008–2009, provided more flexible gathering and research spaces.
 Several group and individual study rooms were added throughout the building, the Marion E. and Barbara B. Tritsch Garden was created on the lower level and the H. Don and Connie J. Osborne Family Gallery was established on the main level, which hosts special gallery events and exhibits.

 Collections

 The library's general collection includes over 700,000 books, over 71,000 journal titles, as well as a substantial number of U.S. government documents and Nebraska State documents.
-The library houses a number of special collections including University of Nebraska Omaha Archives (including UNO student newspapers The Gateway and The YELLow Sheet), the papers of Senator Chuck Hagel, the Arthur Paul Afghanistan Collection, and several other unique collections.
+The library houses a number of special collections including University Archives, the papers of Senator Chuck Hagel, Queer Omaha Archives, Kripke-Veret Collection of the Jewish Federation, the Arthur Paul Afghanistan Collection, books from Icarians, Omaha Magical Society library, over 1,000 zines, and other unique and specialized collections.

-The Arthur Paul Afghanistan Collection is the largest collection of Afghan materials in the United States, and one of the largest collections of Afghan research materials in the world.
-The collection contains over 20,000 titles, including a number of rare documents, such as the illuminated/decorated manuscript of "Haft Aurang", and poems by Jami (1414–1492).
+The Arthur Paul Afghanistan Collection is the largest collection of Afghan materials held by a U.S. university, and one of the largest collections of Afghan research materials in the world.
+The collection contains over 20,000 items, including a number of rare documents, such as the illuminated/decorated manuscript of "Haft Aurang", and poems by Jami (1414–1492).
 In addition to onsite assistance, parts of the collection have been digitized and are available online.
 The collection is especially strong in 19th and early 20th century English language books by British authors conveying their personal experiences and the British Indian government's policy concerning Afghanistan.
-English, Dari, and Pashto are the primary languages of the collection with materials in twenty-four different languages.
-Most items are cataloged and may be searched and identified through the library's catalog.

 Art in Criss Library

-The UNO Criss Library houses several original works of art by local and internationally known artists.
+UNO's Criss Library houses several original works of art by Nebraska and internationally known artists.